 A URL (Uniform Resource Locator) is the string of characters you type into a web browser to visit a particular website or web page.
-When creating a small business website, understanding how to build SEO-friendly URLs is essential.
+When creating a small business website, understanding how to build SEO-friendly URLs is important.

-URLs can affect your search engine presentation, user experience, and branding.
+Web page URLs can affect your search engine presentation, user experience, and branding.
 Here’s a straightforward guide to URL best practices.

 Top 4 URL Recommendations